 For organizations in which each stage of the above workflow is executed manually, it's easy to see how labor-intensive and time-consuming hiring and recruitment activities can be for HR teams and line managers.
 Besides that, a manual approach to recruitment gives rise to other challenges, one of which is identifying quality candidates.

 Finding the best match for open positions is no easy task and a manual approach to recruitment makes it even harder.
 While the pool of qualified candidates is shrinking for most industries, HR teams often focus on the wrong criteria when preparing job descriptions and handling interviews.
 Also, manually posting job descriptions limits the reach of job ads, thus reducing the number of talented people who would view such ads.
+This is such a problem that we identified solving manual recruiting processes as one of the key areas to retain employees.

 HR software helps streamline hiring workflows, making recruitment easier

-To solve those challenges, organizations should use HR software that simplifies, optimizes and automates hiring workflows.
+To solve those challenges, organizations should use cloud-based HR software that simplifies, optimizes and automates hiring workflows.
 Such software enables interviewers and recruiters to edit, update and review information anytime, anywhere.
 As such, they can easily post new job ads, match applicants already in the system to new job openings, track applicants as they go through the hiring process and seamlessly share information.

 Such software helps reduce lead time between submission of resumes, scheduling interviews and making a hiring decision.
 By providing easy access to applicant resumes and other relevant details, HR teams can quickly compare qualifications and skillsets and make informed decisions more quickly.
 It also makes it easier for HR personnel, interviewers, line managers and other decision-makers to collaborate effectively on recruiting and hiring activities.